 Turks and Caicos Islands

 The Turks and Caicos Islands is an upscale Caribbean destination, with miles of pristine beach, spectacular coral reefs, crystal clear seas and tropical wilderness.
-The TCI boasts a small but vibrant open economy that operates from a strategic position in the middle of the Caribbean.
-The Islands' economy depends largely on tourism and the offshore finance industry.
-As a British Crown Colony, TCI is politically and socially stable.
-The recent move by the UK government to impart direct rule is viewed as a positive step toward even more stability and opportunity for investment in the islands.
-At the same time, TCI confidentiality legislation has established one of the world's best protective frameworks for lawful business to be transacted in privacy.
+The TCI boasts a small but vibrant open economy that operates from a strategic position on the north side of the Caribbean islands with easy access from multiple airlines.
+The Islands' economy depends largely on tourism and the offshore finance industry and as a British Crown Colony, TCI is politically and socially stable.
 The country enjoys year-round sunshine with a prevailing easterly breeze from the Atlantic tradewinds.
 The temperature on the islands ranges between 65 F in December and 95 F in June.
-The TCI is the fastest growing travel destination in the Caribbean with average annual growth of 11.3% per annum over the last decade.
+The TCI is the fastest growing travel destination in the Caribbean with an average growth rate of 9% per annum over the past six years (2020 excepted).
 Arrivals from North America represent 80% of the total, with growth noticed in the European market.